-Why Do I Need a Content Disclaimer?
+Do I Need a Content Disclaimer?

-1. It is posted on sites where users, members or third-parties (advertisers, sponsors and merchants) post information, comment or exchange opinions on or through links on your Website or Blog; and
+A Content Disclaimer serves one main purpose: It is posted on sites where users, members or third-parties (advertisers, sponsors and merchants) post information, comment or exchange opinions on your website or blog.

 The Content Disclaimer gives notice that you are not responsible for, nor do you advocate the content, comments or opinions posted or exchanged by others through your Website or Blog, and that all content (including your content) provided on your Website can be changed, edited or removed at your sole discretion.